thejetjayjay/DomCobb/Outputs/Readme Keeper Agent.md

 - Automatically detects and includes relevant sections (testing, badges, configuration) when appropriate
 - Generates content exclusively in English, focused solely on project-specific information
 - Updates README only when explicitly requested by the user
+- Creates an exact copy of the root README.md in `Internal Files/Public DomCobb Readme/README.md` whenever the root README is updated

 ---